KostasKoutrou/kostaskoutrou.github.io/_posts/2030-12-31-troubleshoot-mde-with-kql.md

-# Using KQL to identify detections from MDE
+# Using KQL to identify detections from MDE - Getting to know MDE Part 2

 ## Introduction

+Welcome to the 2nd part of the blog post series "Getting to know MDE"!
+In this series, each post contains a different component/feature/methodology when it comes to understanding and managing Microsoft Defender for Endpoint (MDE).

+Please, take a look at the first post named [What is Microsoft Defender for Endpoint, for the Endpoint](https://kostaskoutrou.github.io/2025/12/17/what-is-mde.html), where the different capabilities of MDE are listed to provide a clear picture of what's included.

-This post includes how to investigate for blocks/detections done by MDE.
+In this post, the focus is on KQL and what queries to run, to investigate for blocks/detections done by MDE.

 If you want to get a tl;dr KQL query from this blog post, check the last section.

 All the information is based on official documentation of Microsoft, which you can find [here](https://learn.microsoft.com/en-us/defender-endpoint/).

+So let's get started.

+---

+## Contents

+* TOC
+{:toc}

+---

 ### DeviceEvents table